This is the category nav

 4. A strong organizational culture helps you keep your best people

-It should come as no surprise that employees who feel like they’re part of a community, rather than a cog in a wheel, are more likely to stay at your company.
+Unsurprisingly, employees who feel like they’re part of a community rather than a cog in a wheel are more likely to stay at your company.
 In fact, that’s what most job applicants are looking for in a company.

-One way to attract top performers that are natural culture champions is to hire for cultural fit.
+One way to attract top performers who are natural culture champions is to hire for cultural fit.

 Doodad